Thread Art in the Round

-Temari, A Folk Art from Ancient Japan by Barbara B. Suess
+Temari, a Folk Art from Ancient Japan by Barbara B. Suess

 Temari (“hand ball” in Japanese) is a folk craft born in ancient Japan to delight and entertain children with a toy thread ball.
 Today, a colorful thread-wrapped and embroidered temari ball is given as a token of love and good luck to family and friends.